 Kids come with a sense of protection & limitations that can fuel an array of excuses, but excuses are only challenges not embraced.
 As a kid are your fondest memories watching TV with your parents, or activities outside the house?
 Exposing kids to different cultures, ideas & experiences breeds hobbies, passions & ambition.
 You don’t have to take them to Disney World every time you open the door.
 You don’t have to book a mansion on some exotic island paradise in Fiji to reap the benefits of travel.

-Long term travel has this alluring romance that captivates thousands of people every year because its a way of exposing yourself to new environments, cultures, ideas & adventures.
-Why can’t you duplicate that from the comfort of your home with your kids without braking the bank?
-Remember the first time you seen your first skyscraper?
+Long-term travel has this alluring romance that captivates thousands of people every year because its a way of exposing yourself to new environments, cultures, ideas & adventures.
+Why can’t you duplicate that from the comfort of your home with your kids without breaking the bank?
+Remember the first time you saw your first skyscraper?
 Road on a plane?
 Caught your first fish?
 Lit a firecracker?
 Stole a base?
 Scored a touchdown?
 Built a fort?
 The appeal of travel is a collection of experiences, and the speed in which you accumulate these memories has no governor.
-There are no panel of judges.
+There is no panel of judges.

-In the spring of 2017 I visited Hood River & all its beauty.
+In the spring of 2017, I visited Hood River & all its beauty.
 Hiking from waterfall to waterfall.
-Discovering an ice cave, skiing Mount Hood, playing Foosball at a local pub, and Kite surfing the Columbia River.
-A wild fire ripped through this area a few month later, and the beauty of Hood River will never be replaced in my lifetime.
+Discovering an ice cave, skiing Mount Hood, playing Foosball at a local pub, and Kitesurfing the Columbia River.
+A wildfire ripped through this area a few months later, and the beauty of Hood River will never be replaced in my lifetime.
 Whats available today may not be available tomorrow.
 So again I ask you:

 Is this the year you choose regret or action?
 Is this the year you pick comfort or passion?